hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 Very similar approach is used in Hacker School.
 Facilitators are previous Hacker Schoolers.
 And they are really good.
 They are good example for students.

-## Respect

-Both Finland schools and Hacker School try to achieve environment of creativity, exploration and learning.
-In modern schools you can feel respect between students.
-Everyone should respect willigness to learn.
-Bulling of smart kids is something from the past.

 ## Social responsibility and help